ncphillips/makersasylum.com/faq.markdown

 ### Where can I source material?

 We do have basic materials for laser cutting and some basic electronics kept at the asylum that you can buy.
-If you need something specific you can try reach out to the following vendors: Link
+We also provide with the contact details of vendors to our members if they need any specific material.

 ### What activities and support do you provide for social entrepreneurs and NGOs?